Family ESCape Days

 We had over 52 child participants register a distance with some coming from Burnaby and North Vancouver

 Thanks to LEPS and the Langley Advance Times for coming out for this event.

 The winners are:

 ESC had a great time organizing this event!
-We hope your family will join us next year!
-To stay tuned for ESC Paper Airplane Competition 2022 by signing up to our newsletter!
+We hope your family will join us again next year!